eldonjakee08/DS2431_1WIRE_EEPROM_DRIVER/README.md

 # DS2431 1Wire EEPROM Driver
 This is a 1-Wire protocol driver for the DS2431 chip, a 1024-bit 1-Wire EEPROM commonly used as an ID chip in laptop power supplies.
 I developed this driver to read and program the DS2431, enabling it to function as a Dell laptop power supply ID chip for my laptop supply spoofer project.

-The driver is designed for STM32F4 MCUs.
+The driver is designed for STM32F446RE MCU.
 To port it to other STM32 families, you can modify the MCU-specific HAL header file and update the peripheral addresses in the ds2431.h file accordingly.

 <img width="857" height="578" alt="image" src="https://github.com/user-attachments/assets/083e8c6a-a2a7-4671-a7d8-13523d15c728" />

-Just make sure your MCU has a basic timer peripheral for microsecond delay functionality that the MCU needs to communicate with the EEPROM chip.
+Make sure your MCU has a basic timer peripheral for microsecond delay functionality that the MCU needs to communicate with the EEPROM chip.

 **HOW TO USE THE DRIVER**